rjmacarthy/bfx-chatgpt-plugin-py/readme.md

 This ChatGPT plugin integrates with the Bitfinex Public API, enabling users to access data and analysis related to cryptocurrency trading within the ChatGPT environment.

-### Development / Usage:
+### Development

-You can run this plugin on localhost.

-To do that firstly clone this repository and run the `main.py` server.

-`python main.py`

-It will start a server on `localhost:3333`
+Clone the repository, run the server and update the urls for testing purposes.

+### Usage

+The plugin is deployed at https://chatgpt-bitfinex-plugin.azurewebsites.net/

 Open ChatGPT, open plugins, and select "Develop your own plugin" option.

-- Enter localhost:3333 as the plugin URL.
+- Enter `https://chatgpt-bitfinex-plugin.azurewebsites.net/` as the plugin URL.
 - Install the plugin.
 - You are now ready to use the plugin on GPT4.